guitarino/guitarino.github.io/content/IsThisReal.md

 "But is that ethical?
 To keep them, you know, in that box... in your computer?
 What if you... turn it off?"

 "It's alright, they're in a cloud, they won't die if I turn off my computer!
 Well, even if the cloud was turned off...
-I suppose, it would be similar to... what happened to Pam" said Jim, sighed and looked down and to a side.
+I suppose, it would be similar to... what happened to Pam," said Jim, sighed and looked down and to a side.

 "Sorry Jimmy...
 Did the doctors say anything different today?"

 Jim sat on his couch, and his eyes started to tear up.

 "Her brain activity is a bit different each day, which means that she's still there.
-But, it's not getting stronger, and she can't get out", said Jim, and, after a pause, started mumbling with tears running down his cheeks, "I feel guilty for what happened.
+But, it's not getting stronger, and she can't get out," said Jim, and, after a pause, started mumbling with tears running down his cheeks, "I feel guilty for what happened.
 I was driving that day, and... maybe if I slept better, I'd be more careful, and she wouldn't be there... on the hospital bed...
 I miss her so much..."

 "You know it wasn't your fault, Jim, we talked about it a million times." and, after a brief pause, added, "Let's have dinner, it'll make you feel better."